Positivity Results for spaces of rational curves: Gonality and the space swept out by lines

-Now we recall the following definitions and results of Ein, Lazarsfeld and Ullery \cite{ELU}.
-A divisor $D$ is Birationally Very Ample to order k ($BVA_k$) if $D = E + kA$, where $E$ is effective and $A$ is very ample.
+Now we recall the following definitions and results of Bastianelli, De Poi, Ein, Lazarsfeld and Ullery \cite{ELU}.
+A divisor $D$ is Birationally Very Ample to order $k$ ($BVA_k$) if $D = E + kA$, where $E$ is effective and $A$ is very ample.

 \begin{theorem}[Theorem 1.10 from \cite{ELU}] If a smooth variety $Z$ satisfies $K_Z$ is $BVA_k$, then $Z$ is not swept out by $k+1$-gonal curves. \end{theorem}

 \begin{corollary} If $X$ in $\P^n$ is a general degree $d$ hypersurface with $n \leq \frac{d(d+1)}{2} - k$, then $F_1(X)$ is not swept out by $k$-gonal curves. \end{corollary}